-Don’t assume that you don’t need to have the conversation, for example because they think they don’t have anything to leave in a will, or they have a particular faith so they’ll want to have a certain sort of funeral.
+Don’t assume that there's no need to have the conversation because, for example, they think they don’t have anything to leave in a Will, or they have a particular faith so they’ll want to have a certain sort of funeral.
 It’s easy to overlook things or make wrong assumptions, so it’s good to talk things through to make sure you have a clear understanding of what they want.
-Discussing things out loud can be helpful for your relative too, as they may be unsure of exactly what they want for themselves.
+Discussing things out loud can be helpful for your friend or relative too, because they may be unsure of exactly what they want for themselves.

-Talking things through can be a positive experience for both you and your relative or friend.
-The benefits of talking include:
+Talking things through can be a positive experience for both you and your friend or relative.
+The benefits of talking include that:

 How to start the conversation

-You don’t have to focus on a worst-case scenario, as this may make your relative feel uncomfortable and sad about the future.
+Listen carefully to what they have to say.
+You don’t have to focus on a worst-case scenario, because this may make your friend or relative feel uncomfortable and sad about the future.
 Instead, you can frame your questions in a way that focuses on what matters most to them.

-- an advance decision, which, if set up correctly, is legally binding and lets your relative specify treatments they wouldn’t want to receive in certain circumstances.
+an advance decision (sometimes called an advanced directive in Scotland), which, if set up correctly, is legally binding and lets your friend or relative specify treatments they wouldn’t want to receive in certain circumstances.
 For example, they might want to say that if they were in a coma they wouldn’t want CPR if their heart stopped.
-Advance decisions would be used if your relative lost mental capacity, which is the ability to make and communicate a decision when it needs to be made
+Advance decisions would be used if your friend or relative lost mental capacity, which is the ability to make and communicate a decision when it needs to be made

-- an advance statement, which is a written statement of your wishes for your future care and treatment.
-It isn’t just about medical treatment – you can also include your preferences on other matters, such as your daily routine and what food you like.
-It isn’t legally binding but anyone making decisions about your care would have to take it into account if you lost mental capacity.
+an advance statement, which is a written statement of their wishes for their future care and treatment.
+It isn’t just about medical treatment – they can also include preferences about other matters, such as their daily routine and what food they like.
+It isn’t legally binding but anyone making decisions about a person's care would have to take it into account if that person lost mental capacity.